Things You Should Know About CIS (Construction Industry Scheme)

 • Complied with all its tax obligations to date.

 When a contractor engages a subcontractor who has not been their employee in the current or previous two tax years, they must get the name, unique taxpayer reference, and national insurance number of the subcontractor in the case of an individual and contact HMRC to ascertain the subcontractors pay is gross or net, this process is verification.
-The contractor must also decide the proposal of the contract is it one of self-employment, or whether the worker is as an employee.
+The contractor must also decide whether the proposal of the contract is one of self-employment, or whether the worker is an employee.

 It is important to ensure that the status of the worker in terms of self-employment or employment is established correctly.
 This is a question of fact and not what the parties want it to be.
 The CIS scheme only applies to self-employment situations, but because a subcontractor is registered under the CIS it does not mean that he should be treated as self-employed for every job he does.